iled/gsimcli/docs/api.rst

 #############

 This is all the documentation included in the code itself.
-It aims to be useful to developers or experienced users.
+It aims to be useful to developers or to experienced users.

 .. toctree::
    :maxdepth: 2